atkrad/wait4x/README.md

 - **Exponential Backoff Checking:** Retry using an exponential backoff approach to improve efficiency and reduce errors
 - **CI/CD Friendly:** Well-suited to be part of a CI/CD pipeline step
 - **Cross Platform:** One single pre-built binary for Linux, Mac OSX, and Windows
-- **Importable:** Beside the CLI tool, Wait4X can be imported as a pkg in your Go app
+- **Importable:** Wait4X can be imported as a package in your Go application
 - **Command Execution:** Execute your desired command after a successful wait

 ## Installation